 - Cast: Lucas Till, Jane Levy, Thomas Lennon

 |Domestic Gross: $33,370,166||Overseas Gross: $31,123,749|

-Monster Trucks was financed by Paramount for $125 million and was a pet project for Adam Goodman — the former president of Paramount’s Motion Picture Group.
+The budget for Monster Trucks was $125 million and it was financed by Paramount and was a pet project for Adam Goodman — the former president of Paramount’s Motion Picture Group.
 The idea for this derivative kiddie pic came from Goodman’s 4 year old son, who imagined an actual monster in a monster truck.
 Well, to the little fella’s credit, that is no more ridiculous than kids fare about anthropomorphic cars or transforming vehicles hellbent on destruction.
 Monster Trucks was fast tracked to development in 2013 through the newly formed Paramount Animation division and it was the second film in their pipeline after The SpongeBob Movie: Sponge Out of Water.
 Paramount had grand plans and ambitions for this property, which they envisioned as a franchise akin to Transformers and that it would also lend itself to easy branding and merchandising.

 Monster Trucks was first dated for May 29, 2015 and then shifted to Christmas 2015 after the studio moved Mission: Impossible – Rogue Nation out of the holiday frame.
 It was then pushed back to March 18, 2016 and delayed further, where it finally made it to the big screen on January 13, 2017.
 Adam Goodman was dismissed from his position in February 2015.
 This was reportedly because of Paramount’s slim slate of output and around the time of his firing, he was wasting money and time on junk like Drunk Wedding (you can read about that here).